-A family driven shipping company that´s been very profitable for more than 10 years suddenly starts to lose money.
-The owner of the firm can´t really see why this is happening, so you are hired to solve this puzzle.
-Luckely, a guy called Stockles will provide you with some guidance so that the job becomes a bit easier.
-As a quick tips he says that the market consist of three players, and you are one of them.
+A family driven shipping company that’s been very profitable for more than 10 years suddenly starts to lose money.
+The owner of the firm can’t really see why this is happening, so you are hired to solve this puzzle.
+Luckily, a guy called Stockles will provide you with some guidance so that the job becomes a bit easier.
+As a quick tip, he says that the market consists of three players, and you are one of them.

-At the start you will probably be thinking a lot of thoughts at the same time.
-You know that the problem is that you have a firm that suddenly started to lose money, but that can be for so many reasons.
-So, you ask Stockles for some guidance, and as the kind guy that Stockles is tells you that you need to solve the problem in a structural manner.
+At the start, you will probably be thinking a lot of thoughts at the same time.
+You know that the problem is that you have a firm that is suddenly starting to lose money, but that can be for so many reasons.
+So, you ask Stockles for some guidance, and the kind guy that Stockles is, he tells you to solve the problem in a structural manner.
 That always helps.
-He tells you to first look at the market as whole before isolating your company.
+He tells you to first look at the market as a whole before isolating your company.

 So, you ask yourself.
-What is a market?
-You know that a market consist of a buyer and seller.
+What is the market?
+You know that a market consists of a buyer and a seller.
 You also know that the price is important because it will make the buyers and sellers behave differently.
 So you ask Stockles if something has happened to the price in the market of our company?
 Stockles says no.

 Okay.
 So no price change.
-Then, if you lose money and the price hasn´t changed, it has to be the volume?!
+Then, if you lose money and the price hasn’t changed, it has to be the volume?!
 Right?
 Again, Stockles shakes his head.
 Strange you think.
-So basically, nothing has happened in the market, but still my firm is losing money.
-This will turn in to quite the puzzle.
+So basically, nothing has happened in the market, but still, my firm is losing money.
+This has turned into quite the puzzle.

-The natural thing now is to move on the company that you are helping.
-Here you know that cost is important for a firm, and you know that a firm can have variable costs aswell as fixed costs.
+The natural thing now is to move on to the company that you are helping.
+Here you know that cost is important for a firm, and you know that a firm can have variable costs as well as fixed costs.
 Since this is a shipping company, maybe the quantity of oil as a fuel has increased?
 Workers are demanding more pay?
 Maybe the rent of harbor parking has increased?
 After asking Stockles many questions on both variable costs and fixed costs, he tells you that neither is right.
-The costs for the company has not increased nor decreased.
+The costs of the company have not increased nor decreased.

 The Company – Profits

 This is getting hard.
 No price change.
-No volume change and now cost change.
-Still the company is losing money.
-However, you know that you haven´t asked about profit, which can be devided in revenue and costs.
-You ask Stockles if profit is the right thing to ask for, and Stockles eyes starts to shine of joy.
+No volume change and no cost change.
+Still, the company is losing money.
+However, you know that you haven’t asked about profit, which can be divided into revenue and costs.
+You ask Stockles if profit is the right thing to ask for, and Stockles eyes starts to shine with joy.
 Boom!
 We are getting closer.

-You know that there are several important things to talk about when talking about profitability:
+You know that there are several important things to know about when talking about profitability:

 Gross Margin, Operating Margin, Profit Margin, FCF Margin, EBITDA Margin and so on.
-Unfortunately, Stockles says that you need to hurry now, so he gives you each companies income statement.
-You do some calculations and figure out that company C has lower margins, and they lose a lot of money, so it can´t be them anyways.
+Unfortunately, Stockles says that you need to hurry now, so he gives you each company’s income statement.
+You do some calculations and figure out that company C has lower margins, and they lose a lot of money, so it can’t be them anyway.
 He also tells you that company B has lower prices on the product than you.
 However, Stockles gives you this paper (income statement)

 Okay.
-Let´s take a look here.
+Let’s take a look here.
 WTF!!!!
 You have higher EBIDTA than company B, and you still lose money.
-Stockles puts a hand on your shoulders and tells you to breathe and think harder.
+Stockles puts a hand on your shoulder and tells you to breathe and think harder.
 So you do.
-You know that EBITDA means Earnings Before Interest, Taxes and depreciation and Amortization.
+You know that EBITDA means Earnings Before Interest, Taxes and Depreciation and Amortization.
 You figure out that the interest has to be the same for both companies (Stockles confirms).

 Then you think about the depreciation and amortization.
-This is basically how much an object loses it´s value over time.
+This is basically how much an object loses its value over time.
 Think about a car.
-As the years pass, the car becomes less and less valuable, this is the same.
-However, you can´t understand that the ships are so different that the value-loss should make up for the change (you check this and Stockles says you are right).
+As years pass, the car becomes less and less valuable, this is the same.
+However, you can’t understand that the ships are so different that the value-loss should make up for the change (you check this and Stockles says you are right).

 Companies that operate in the same industry can have very different terms regarding taxes.
-Even though costs are the same, prices and even volumes stays the same, one company can take profit from another just because a country (like China) has a very favourable tax system for chinese shipping companies.
-No, it can´t last for ever, and no, most of the time this “boost” goes away once the firm has been in the market for a while, but it can provide some negative effects in the market in the short term.
-It also makes it possible for some companies to have a lower selling price on it´s product, and therefore generating lower profits than it´s competitors (without respect to taxes).
+Even though costs are the same, prices and even volumes stay the same, one company can take profit from another just because a country (like China) has a very favourable tax system for Chinese shipping companies.
+No, it can’t last forever, and no, most of the time this “boost” goes away once the firm has been in the market for a while, but it can provide some negative effects in the market in the short term.
+It also makes it possible for some companies to have a lower selling price on its product and therefore generating lower profits than its competitors (without respect to taxes).